morganrivers/forecasting_thesis_code/README.md

 # About

 This codebase reproduces my thesis results reported in detail [here](https://github.com/morganrivers/forecasting_earth_system/blob/previews/master/thesis.pdf).
-All data used for reproducing the results are located in this folder.
+All data used for reproducing the results are located in the `data` directory in this repository.
 A simpler-to-navigate, data-only repository is located [here](https://github.com/morganrivers/iati_extraction).

 # How to Reproduce Thesis Results